CppMicroServices/CppMicroServices/framework/doc/doxygen/MicroServices_Resources.md

 --------------------------------

-Resources are embedded into a bundle's shared or static library (or into an executable) by using the `ResourceCompiler` executable.
+Resources are embedded into a bundle's shared or static library (or into an executable) by using the `usResourceCompiler` executable.
 It will create a ZIP archive of all input files and can append it to the bundle file.

-If you are using CMake, consider using the provided `#FunctionEmbedResources` CMake macro which handles the invocation of the `ResourceCompiler` executable and sets up the correct file dependencies.
-Otherwise, you also need to make sure that the set of static bundles linked into a shared bundle or executable is also in the input file list of your `ResourceCompiler` call for that shared bundle or executable.
+If you are using CMake, consider using the provided `#usFunctionEmbedResources` CMake macro which handles the invocation of the `usResourceCompiler` executable and sets up the correct file dependencies.
+Otherwise, you also need to make sure that the set of static bundles linked into a shared bundle or executable is also in the input file list of your `usResourceCompiler` call for that shared bundle or executable.

 Here is a full example creating a bundle and embedding resource data: